aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/structureddocumenttagrangestart/_index.md

 ```

 Gets the last child in the stdContent range.

+ **Remarks:**

 If there is no last child node, a  null  is returned.

 **Returns:**
 [Node](../../com.aspose.words/node/) - The last child in the stdContent range.